-- Financial crime risks are addressed in a coordinated manner across the business and information is shared readily. - Management responsible for financial crime are sufficiently senior as well as being credible, independent, and experienced. - A firm has considered how counter-fraud and anti-money laundering efforts can complement each other. - A firm has a strategy for self-improvement on financial crime. - The firm bolsters insufficient in-house knowledge or resource with external expertise, for example in relation to assessing financial crime risk or monitoring compliance with standards.
+E xamples of good practice Examples of poor practice • Financial crime risks are addressed in a coordinated manner across the business and information is shared readily.
+The firm makes no effort to understand or address gaps in its financial crime defences. • Management responsible for financial crime are sufficiently senior as well as being credible, independent, and experienced.
+Financial crime officers are relatively junior and lack access to senior management.
+They are often overruled without documented justification. • A firm has considered how counter-fraud and anti-money laundering efforts can complement each other.
+Financial crime departments are under- resourced and senior management are reluctant to address this. • A firm has a strategy for self-improvement on financial crime. • The firm bolsters insufficient in-house knowledge or resource with external expertise , for example in relation to assessing financial crime risk or monitoring compliance with standards.